 Giving Thanks for Fido

 Above all, remember that the best way to show appreciation for your pooch this Thanksgiving is by giving him a little extra love and care.
-Take him for a surprise walk, visit an epic dog park, sign up for a Turkey Trot together or plan a special pet-friendly trip.
+Take him for a surprise walk, visit an epic dog park, head off on a stunning fall hike together or plan a special pet-friendly trip.
 No matter how or where you celebrate, we wish you and your furry travel companion a happy and safe Thanksgiving filled with lots of treats and tail wags.

 How do you plan to celebrate Thanksgiving with your pup?
 Leave a comment or tweet us @BringFido!